FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Discussion and Conclusion

-A consistent metric for comparing different models is also crucial.
-For example, if two papers use the same data set to generate new data, it is very difficult to compare which model is better.
-For reconstruction or noise reduction problems, this problem is mitigated by having ground truth available, e.g., in \cite{Harms2020, Lei2020b, Liu2020, Li2020}, as the use of PSNR is widely accepted, but for modality generation \cite{Lei2020b}, it is very difficult to use only unpaired data, or when the goal is to generate new scans \cite{Xu201962}.
-Even quality control through human judgement is a bottleneck, as the developer may not have the required expertise in the field at hand, e.g. medical image analysis, and relies on expert feedback, which is difficult to obtain, very expensive, and time-consuming.
+\textbf{Evaluation metrics:} A consistent metric for comparing different models for volumetric data generation is also crucial.
+For example, if two papers use the same dataset to generate new data, it is very difficult to compare which model is better.
+For reconstruction or noise reduction problems, this problem is alleviated by the fact that ground truth is available, e.g. in \cite{Harms2020, Lei2020b, Liu2020, Li2020}, since the use of PSNR and MS-SSIM/SSIM is widely accepted.
+However, in modality translation it is very difficult to evaluate with unpaired data only, or when the goal is to generate completely new volumes \citep{Xu201962}.
+The generation of 3D data has not been sufficiently researched compared to the generation of 2D data.
+The most commonly used metric for comparing models is FID, which only works with 2D data.
+Several adaptations of FID to 3D data have been made, but none of them are optimal, as the volumetric context is lost (section \ref{subsub:FID_IS}).
+Metrics such as SIS and S-score should be considered instead of FID for volumetric data.
+Even quality control through human judgement is a bottleneck, as the developer may not have the required expertise in the field in question, e.g. medical image analysis, relying on expert feedback, which is difficult to obtain, very expensive and time-consuming.
+Nevertheless, the visual Turing test is one of the best metrics for evaluating synthetic data as well as applying the data to a downstream task.
+It is curious, though, that so few papers use the visual Turing test.
+For a more detailed discussion of the best evaluation metric, refer to \ref{sec:Evaluation_Metrics_Generation_Task}.
+No work was found that uses maximum mean discrepancy (MMD).
+MMD is able to measure how similar two distributions are, which can be used to assess whether the real and fake data follow the same distribution, as used in \cite{ferreira2022generation}.